A butterfly resting on a flower in a field

 The BSc Biology course contains core modules at each level of study.

-At Level 4, students are introduced to the essential principles, mechanisms and concepts needed to understand biology at every level of organisation.
-Students will receive a comprehensive education in the biosciences, from biochemistry and cell biology, to organism and ecosystems.
+In Year 1 (Level 4), you will be introduced to the foundations of biological science.
+You will be introduced to the essential principles, mechanisms and concepts needed to understand biology at every level of organisation.
+You will receive a comprehensive education in the biosciences, from biochemistry and cell biology to organisms and ecosystems.
+You will also be introduced to the skills required to investigate the life sciences.

-Level 5 builds upon this broad base of knowledge and considers how pathology, microbiology and molecular biology interact with the wider biological world.
-Level 5 also allows opportunities for fieldwork or work experience, as students consider future employment.
+Year 2 (Level 5) builds upon the foundation from Year 1 and allows you to explore and research the key biological sciences in more detail.
+You will consider how important topics such as pathology, microbiology, environmental science and molecular biology interact with the wider biological world.
+Level 5 also provides opportunities for field work or work experience, as you start to consider future employment.

-At Level 6, students focus upon the benefits of the biosciences and applied biological knowledge.
-Subjects such as biotechnology, pharmacology and conservation are considered as opportunities for problem solving at a local and global scale.
+In Year 3 (Level 6), you will continue developing your biological knowledge with an emphasis upon employability and how life sciences can be positively applied in the modern world.
+Subjects such as biotechnology, pharmacology and conservation are considered as opportunities for biology-based problem solving at a local and global scale.

 Throughout the course, students receive extensive training to develop their professional scientific skills.
 This includes generating scientific questions, planning, designing and carrying out experiments, and analysing and interpreting data.
 This culminates in a dissertation project at Level 6.